bootcamp-project1/The-wine-cage/README.md

 We used TheMovieDatabase and the Spoonacular to achieve our goals.

 User can input a movie title choice into a textbox.
-User can can try to search for an actor, but Nicalos Cage will be all they receive.
+User can can try to search for an actor, but Nicolas Cage will be all they receive.
 User will see a poster of the movie and a photo if available of the wine.
 User will see a list of recent searches so they know what they've searched before.